-Year: III Total: 6 hours /week

-Semester: I Lecture: 4 hours/week
+Year: III Semester: I Total: 6 hours /week Lecture: 4 hours/week Tutorial: hour/week Practical: 2 hours/week Lab: hours/week

-Tutorial: hour/week

-Tutorial: hour/week Practical: 2 hours/week

 This course is designed to provide the knowledge and skills on different types and forms of education, their philosophy, principles, objectives, process and practices.
 This course will help to develop students' understandings and ability to apply the knowledge of agricultural extension system.
 This course also studies teaching and learning process, communication process, rural leadership development and farmers' training in agriculture extension.